Contact Home

 A: Eating cinnamon buns every day and never getting fat.

-Q: What the difference between erotica and erotic romance?
+Q: What's the difference between erotica and erotic romance?

 A: Basically, erotica doesn't require a commitment between the characters at the end of the story and is more about the characters' sexual journeys than the development of their relationship.
 Erotic romance is graphic and hot, however, essentially, the stories are still romances.
 If you took out the sex, you'd still have a story.

-For a more in-depth answer, please visit the Articles section on my Extras page.
+For a more in-depth answer, please visit my Articles Archives.

 Q: What scent do you find most arousing?